Lake Clark National Park and Preserve: Geography

 Lake Clark National Park and Preserve covers 4030015 acre at the base of the Alaska Peninsula in southcentral Alaska, about 100 mi southwest of Anchorage.
+The national park and associated national preserve extend from the Cook Inlet across the Chigmit Mountains and the Neacola Mountains, on the northern end of the Aleutian Range, and on into the Alaska interior.
 Of the total area, about 2637000 acre lie in the park and 1400000 acre in the preserve.
-The park and associated national preserve extend from the Cook Inlet across the Chigmit Mountains and the Neacola Mountains, on the northern end of the Aleutian Range, and on into the Alaska interior.
 Lake Clark is the largest lake in the park, on the southwest corner of the park.
 The national preserve lands adjoin park lands on the west, offering both subsistence and sport hunting, in contrast to parklands, where only subsistence hunting by local residents is allowed.
 The extreme southwest section of the preserve includes Alaskan Native corporation lands, which are not open to the public.
 Most of the park section is designated as wilderness.
 The eastern part of the park near the Cook Inlet includes two active volcanoes, Mount Redoubt and Mount Iliamna.
 A third, Mount Spurr, is just outside the park to the east.
 The chief river in the park is the Kvichak River.
 Another large river, the Tlikakila River, runs across the park from its source at Summit Lake to Lake Clark, emerging from the lake and the park as the Newhalen River.

 The park is not accessible by roads.
 Access is solely by air taxi or by boat along the Cook Inlet coast and Lake Clark.
 Since much of the movement in the area is by air, the mountains present a significant barrier to air traffic.
 Lake Clark Pass, at 1050 ft provides a way through the mountains by air at low elevation, and is the main route between Anchorage and western Alaska.

 The main inhabited place in the park is Port Alsworth on Lake Clark, with a Park Service visitor center and a number of privately operated lodges.
 Air taxis make regular trips between Port Alsworth and outside communities.
 Other private lodges are scattered around the park.